broadinstitute/adapt/README.md

 The files output by ADAPT are TSV files, but vary in format depending on SEARCH-TYPE and INPUT-TYPE.
 There is a separate TSV file for each taxon.

+For all cases, see `design.py [SEARCH-TYPE] [INPUT-TYPE] --help` for details on the output format and how to specify paths to the output TSV files.

+### Sliding window

 When SEARCH-TYPE is `sliding-window`, each row corresponds to a window in the alignment and the columns give information about the guides designed for that window.
 The columns are:
 * `window-start`/`window-end`: Start (inclusive) and end (exclusive) positions of this window in the alignment.